Exhibition ‘Displacement’ by Abir Karmakar

-Karmakar’s interiors, experienced in situ, are not based on a physical permanence, but perceived in an ‘unrepeatable and fleeting situation’, emphasizing the spatial particularity and temporality of the location.
+This gesture reminds us of early murals at a time when painting hadn’t gained mobility and autonomy from architecture.
+By reassessing the relationship between painting and architecture, Karmakar demonstrates that site-related works of art are not just exchangeable commodity goods that fall victim to the ‘tyranny’ of capitalist market forces.
+As the series ‘Home’ and ‘Displacement’ manifest, his interiors, experienced in situ, are not based on a physical permanence, but perceived in an ‘unrepeatable and fleeting situation’, emphasizing the spatial particularity and temporality of the location.
 As such, Karmakar resists the homogenization of space and commodification of painting.
-He responds to the open-endedness of the medium and celebrates it as continually expanding and evolving, forcing us to critically rethink the prevailing conditions of its production, perception, display, and distribution.
+Rather does he respond to the open-endedness of the medium and celebrates it as continually expanding and evolving, forcing us to critically rethink the prevailing conditions of its production, perception, display, and distribution.

 1Candida Höfer, in: ‘Candida Höfer en México’, Galería OMR, México: Turner, 2016, p.
 104.